whamcloud/Online-Help/docs/Install_Guide/Pkg_Guide.md

 Created during this example:

-- A server profile referencing packages in the custom bundles
+- A server profile referencing packages in the local repos

 Assuming that this profile is for use with Acme storage servers, our customer profile might be called `acme_storage`.
 The following creates the local